Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Introduction

-Our second main result explains how to pass from this action to a lax action of the usual operad of stable curves $\Mstablemonoidal$.
-There is a map of operads $\MKO\to \Mstablemonoidal$ obtained by stabilizing the curve and forgetting the gradings.
+Finally, in Section \ref{section-gwaction} we explain how to pass from this action to a lax action of the usual operad of stable curves $\Mstablemonoidal$, thus concluding the proof of theorem \ref{laxactiongwnaive}.
+Indeed, there is a map of operads $\MKO\to \Mstablemonoidal$ obtained by stabilizing the curve and forgetting the gradings.
 The key observation is that at the level of correspondences in derived stacks this map can also be seen as a lax associative map of operads in correspondences from $\Mstablemonoidal$ to $\MKO$, given by correspondences

 This is not strongly associative, as the natural maps